 12 Elisa M Sala – Sheffield University

-13 Elizaveta Semenova – DTU Orbit
+13 Elizaveta Semenova – Technical University of Denmark

 14 Peter Parbrook – Tyndall/UCC

-15 Francesco Montalenti – University Bicocca Milano
+15 Francesco Montalenti – University of Milano-Bicocca

 16 Laetitia Vincent – University Paris-Saclay